230 total entries across 2 section(s)

 TRACKING (TILE TRACKING)Keeping a written record of which tiles have been played, so you know what remains in the bag and on your opponent's rack.
 Most tournament players track tiles on their score sheet during the game.

-TRIPLE LETTER SCORESEE TLS (TRIPLE LETTER SCORE).
+TRIPLE LETTER SCORESee TLS (TRIPLE LETTER SCORE).

-TRIPLE WORD SCORESEE TWS (TRIPLE WORD SCORE).
+TRIPLE WORD SCORESee TWS (TRIPLE WORD SCORE).

 TRIPLE-TRIPLEA play that covers two triple word squares, scoring nine times the word value.